 Deep Roots’ revised application promised to hire social workers for the school, with an expected location in Kensington, and had a more developed plan for English learners.

 The meeting also saw some controversy over a one-year extension of the lease in the Center City building that now houses Science Leadership Academy.
 Although there was some talk of the school relocating to a vacant school building elsewhere in the city, students don’t want to move from the Center City location.
-But other complain that the lease is too expensive.
+But others complain that the lease is too expensive.

 Tamir Harper, a junior at SLA, said they were promised a three-year lease extension by SRC members during a meeting last year.
 Harper, also a member of the Philadelphia Youth Commission, said he was let down by their broken promise.